StarlingUAS/ProjectStarling/docs/guide/windows-support.md

 [git-scm.com/download/win](https://git-scm.com/download/win).
 You could also install GitHub Desktop (other vendors are available).

+## Installing WSL

+Windows Subsystem for Linux allows a windows machine to run a linux environment without needing a Virtual Machine or having to restart the computer.
+While it is not strictly necessary (most things can be run with Powershell), it is **hightly** recommended as it reduces most issues caused by windows itself.
+To install, you should follow the instructions from [https://docs.microsoft.com/en-us/windows/wsl/install](https://docs.microsoft.com/en-us/windows/wsl/install).

 ## Getting Starling

 For simple usage of the system, clone the `Mumuration` repo to a working folder on your computer.
 If you are doing slightly more complex work, clone the `ProjectStarling` repo to a working folder on your computer.
 You probably want to avoid